inducer/meshpy/doc/tri-tet.rst

    :synopsis: Generate triangular meshes
 .. moduleauthor:: Andreas Klöckner <inform@tiker.net>

+.. class:: ForeignArray

+    See :class:`meshpy.ForeignArray` for shared documentation.

 .. class:: Options(switches='pq', **kwargs)

     Run time switches for TetGen.
 See the TetGen documentation for the meaning of each